What is a Hopper Window?

-Hopper windows, originally known as Transom Hopper windows have been in use since the 19th century and were very popular in Victorian homes.
-They’re regularly used in homes today to make the most of compact spaces, and are known for offering excellent energy efficiency.
+Hopper windows, originally known as transom hopper windows, have been in use since the 19th century and were very popular in Victorian homes.
+They are regularly used in homes today to make the most of compact spaces, and are known for offering excellent energy efficiency for windows.

-Hopper windows, like casement windows and awning windows press against the frame when closed and generally create a more effective seal overall.
-That means these windows aren’t as hard to seal up for the winter and you can count on them to keep the cold out of your home, especially when coupled with a high quality glass.
+Hopper windows, like casement windows and awning windows, press against the frame when closed and generally create a more effective seal overall.
+This means that these windows are not as difficult to seal up for the winter.
+You can count on them to keep the cold out of your home, especially when coupled with a high quality glass.

-Though hopper windows aren’t very difficult to get open, they simply aren’t very big in most instances.
-That means that they aren’t a security risk like some taller windows.
-For sections of your home that you don’t monitor very often, like the garage or basement, it’s a good idea to rely on hopper windows or other small windows that people can’t crawl into.
+Though hopper windows are not difficult to open, they simply are not very big in most instances.
+This means that they are not a security risk, like some types of taller windows.
+For sections of your home that you do not monitor very often, like the garage or basement, it is a good idea to rely on hopper windows or other small windows that people can not crawl into.
 They are small enough to keep people out, and large enough to serve as ventilation for your home.

 Hopper windows are excellent at reducing humidity in areas of your home like basements and bathrooms.
 Even though the windows are small in size, they work very well for ventilation.
 Simply opening a hopper window before taking a shower is enough to let most of the moisture outside and to keep the bathroom from steaming up.
 Adding a few hopper windows to your basement and opening them every few days can get rid of moldy and musty smells and keep objects in the basement from becoming too damp.

-Hopper windows aren’t difficult to install because there aren’t many moving parts, but it’s still important to have an experienced professional do the work.
-It’s important that the windows are measured correctly, sealed properly, and that they are put in a location where they will be able to open fully.
+Hopper windows are not difficult to install because there are not many moving parts.
+However, it is still important to have an experienced professional do the work.
+A professional can measure your home windows correctly, seal them properly, ensure they are installed correctly.

-Whether you’re looking for a way to air out your basement, keep moisture from accumulating during your showers, or you just want a compact window that you can make the most of, hopper windows are a good, affordable option.
+Whether you are looking for a way to air out your basement, keep moisture from accumulating during your showers, or you just want a compact window that you can make the most of, hopper windows are a good, affordable option.